 Kineo Mountain and Mount Buckhorn Area Trails is a 14.4 mile heavily trafficked out and back trail located near Colorado Springs, Colorado that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Directions from Colorado Springs: From Colorado Springs, take the North Cheyenne Canyon Road to High Drive.
 Travel approximately 1 mile on the High Road to reach the trailhead.